 Now, under the size tab, set the “custom scale” to 84%.
 Then, print your page.

 This process works because the ratio of the length and width for the Happy Planner is similar to that of traditional letter size, and there isn’t a huge difference in the sizes.
-That’s why this might not work for resizing something that is letter size all the way down to fit a mini Happy Planner or something like that.
-You also normally can’t size something up, like if you have a smaller printable and you want to make it larger, that usually doesn’t turn out great, just because PDF and some image file types just don’t size up well and the image will be distorted.
+That’s why this won’t work for resizing something that is letter size all the way down to fit a mini Happy Planner or other smaller size planners.
+For best results you would need to start with a smaller size file.

-However, once you’ve printed your printable, you are ready to trim it down to that 7 x 9.25, just be sure that you eyeball it and get the margins how you want them, because there will be some white space around the outside of your printable.
-Don’t like the extra white space?
-Dress it up with some washi tape!
+Once you’ve printed your printable, you are ready to trim it down to that classic size 7 x 9.25, just be sure that you eyeball it and get the margins how you want them, because there will be some white space around the outside of your printable.
+I recommend this style of paper trimmer if you are just trimming a page or two at a time, it is the easiest way to precisely trim your printables.
+If you don’t like the extra white space on your printables that happens when resizing for Happy Planner, you can always dress them up with some washi tape!